adiwg/mdBook/mdtranslator/legalcon.md

 # legalCon:

-The *legalCon* object containing the various legal constraints regarding access and use of the resource.
+The *legalCon* object containing the legal constraints regarding access and use of the resource.

 ````ruby
     def newLegalCon